 Other useful makeup tips for contact lens wearers

-Apart from being careful while applying and removing makeup, Dr. Lahr also recommends keeping your contacts away from the following products to help keep your contacts clean and healthy:
+Apart from being careful while applying and removing makeup, Dr. Lahr advises keeping your contacts away from the following products:

 - Nail polish remover